Work in France

 First, there’s the matter of a work permit.
-The country's recession has made under-the-table jobs hard to find, and if you get caught working illegally the punishment is dire: immediate deportation plus a five-year ban on visiting most of Western Europe.
-With all the legal loopholes and exchange programs available, there's no point risking it.
+Under-the-table jobs are very hard to find, and if you get caught working illegally the punishment is dire for you and potentially costly for an employer: immediate deportation for you plus a potential ban on visiting most of Western Europe.
+With the legal loopholes and exchange programs available, there's no point risking it.

-Before you start your search for a job in France, ask yourself a few questions: Do you want to work short term (less than four months) or long term?
+Before you start your search for a job in France, ask yourself a few questions: Do you want to work short-term (less than three months) or long-term?
 What marketable skills do you have?
 Do you require a job in a particular field, or would you settle for almost anything?
 Can you go it alone, or do you want to bring your partner with you?
 Are you adaptable, resilient, curious?
 Finally, do you speak some French or have time to learn before you go?

 Combining Work and Study in France

-Studying in France is another way to get the right to work.
-If you register independently instead of going through an exchange program, college, or art school, tuition is less than $200 a year.
+Studying in France is the perhaps the best way for young people to get the right to work.
+Just be sure to adhere to the stringent Schengen visa requirements required by France as a member of the EU.
+If you register independently instead of going through an exchange program, college, or art school, tuition is very low compared to U.S. costs.
 Even if you do go through an exchange program, you can still work.
-Simply put, students and teachers can work up to 10-20 hours a week during the school year; 20-39 during the summer.
-All other jobs follow the 20-39 pattern.
-Of course, teaching pays better than almost any other part-time job, so the limit on hours is not such a problem--especially when you discover how inexpensive France is.
-(Writers on France seldom mention the ridiculously low college tuition, the cheap to reasonable rent, and the public transportation that eliminates the need for a car.)
+Simply put, students and teachers with a long-stay visa can work up to 20 hours a week, with a maximum of 964 hours a year.
+Of course, teaching pays better than almost any other part-time job, so the limit on hours is not such a problem—especially when you discover how inexpensive France is.
+(Writers on France seldom mention the ridiculously low college tuition, the reasonable rent, and the public transportation that eliminates the need for a car.)

-Here's how being a student works: Call the French consulate nearest your home, explain that you want to study there, and request the latest edition of their book, Je Vais en France (I'm Going to France)--it's packed with practical information on everything from getting into a French university to buying shoes.
+Here's how being a student works: Call the French consulate nearest your home, explain that you want to study there.
 This will be your first experience with French bureaucracy: the consulate may be closed for no apparent reason or arbitrarily refuse to send you what you want.
 As the French say, "Il faut insister."

-The requirements for studying in France are: Good French language skills, college sophomore or junior standing or above (not always necessary for art schools), and proof of "sufficient financial resources."
-That means someone has to give you a notarized statement swearing that they'll send you the equivalent of about $500 a month.
+The requirements for studying in France are: Good French language skills, college sophomore or junior standing or above (not always necessary for art schools), and proof of "sufficient financial resources," meaning a notarized letter that you will receive the current amount of euros required daily/monthly from parents/relatives according the information provided about visas by the Consulate General of France in Washington based, in part, on the visa requirements for France.
 You need the statement to get your student visa.
-You can apply to as many universities or art schools as you want--it's free.
-Instead of an application form, you just send in a letter--in French, of course--and whatever other documents each university requires.
+You can apply to as many universities or art schools as you want—it's free.
+Instead of an application form, you just send in a letter—in French, of course—and whatever other documents each university requires.
 Once you're accepted, you send your acceptance letter, proof of resources, passport, etc. to your consulate.
 After a week or so, your passport should come back with the student visa in it.
 Try not to buy a ticket beforehand because if there's a glitch in your visa application you may need to postpone your departure.

 Once you have an address in France and have registered for classes, you can apply for your carte de séjour, the French equivalent of a green card.
 You should get it in two to three months.
 Once it's in your hands, you can apply for a job.
 Meanwhile, you have to be able to support yourself without a job.
 Once you have papers and a job, the Direction Départementale du Travail will give you a form for your future employer to fill out.
 You return the form and a letter explaining why you want to work (don’t say it’s because you're short on money).